Gizzy-OTL/SDS-websites/README.md

 - Code snippets
 - Development resources

-## Requirements
-- Modern web browser
-- Basic understanding of HTML/CSS/JavaScript

 ## Contact
 For questions or support, please create an issue in the repository or contact us.

+## About us
+We are a French web developers team 🟦⬜🟥